 ■ Crack down on tax evasion: The tax code has been amended to require that short-term transactions be heavily taxed.
 Income associated with equity transactions in unlisted corporations must now be reported together with personal income for tax purposes.
 Furthermore, income taxes for profit-seeking enterprises are calculated based on rates that depend on the length of time property is held, as is the case for individuals.
 This will eliminate the practice of individuals establishing corporations to engage in short-term property speculation.
 Laws are being amended to prevent owners from subdividing single, high-value properties into many low-value units to evade property taxes.
 Higher housing tax rates will also be levied on owners of multiple properties that are not all in effective use, to encourage more housing to be put on the market and reduce the number of unoccupied properties.

-■ Prevent excess liquidity flooding property markets: Banks will be supervised and encouraged to exercise caution when extending credit to finance new residential construction by developers and the purchase of residential real estate by investors for other than personal use, while selective credit control measures will also be adopted.
+■ Prevent capital flooding into property markets: Banks are supervised and encouraged to exercise caution when extending credit to finance new residential construction by developers and the purchase of residential real estate by investors for other than personal use, while selective credit control measures have also been adopted.
 To strengthen management of credit risk at financial institutions, special audits of real estate credit extension as well as standard operational auditing will continue, bolstered by already-announced risk management measures.